*Please Note: Due to program funding, the Weekender is a program that is available once per child.

-For first timer children and parents overnight camp can be an intimidating prospect.
-The Weekender, sponsored by the UJA’s Silber Family Centre for Jewish Camping, is designed to introduce first-time campers to Jewish overnight camp in a safe and fun 2-3 day session.
-It is an innovative program which allows children entering Grades 1 to 6 to get a taste of Jewish summer camp.
+Every child should experience the magic of Jewish summer camp.
+The Weekender, sponsored by UJA’s Silber Family Centre for Jewish Camping, is designed to introduce first-time campers to Jewish overnight camp in a safe and fun 2-3 day session.
+We are happy to partner with Jewish camps to provide this innovative program which allows children entering SK to Grade 6* to get a taste of Jewish summer camp.

 Camp Philosophy: At Camp Gesher, campers learn about tikkun olam and practice it through community service projects.
 Creating an environment that fosters cooperation and collective responsibility is a central theme.